Banner AvioConsult

 This leads to the limitation that the pilot should not turn, but maintain the exact bank angle that was used to design the vertical tail and at which the drag is minimal (in this example 4°, usually 5°), when the airspeed decreases to or is equal to the AFM-published VMCA while the asymmetrical thrust is maximal.

-At higher airspeeds, the bank angle can be smaller; at VYSE, 3° results in minimum drag.
+At higher airspeeds, the bank angle can be smaller; at VYSE, 3° of bank might result in minimum drag.

 This small bank angle does not result in a turn, but reduces both the drag and (actual) VMCA.
 Engine-out flight is never coordinated flight.
 VMCA applies after failure of either engine, not only the critical engine.

 Lesson learned: The vertical tail with rudder and/or the ailerons are not designed large enough for maintaining control during turns into or away from the inoperative engine when the airspeed is, or is close to VMCA while maximum asymmetrical thrust is set, but only for maintaining straight flight.
-Therefore, before turning to either side, increase the airspeed by at least 30 kt.
+Therefore, before turning to either side, even at small bank angles, increase the airspeed first (in this example by at least 30 kt), or reduce the asymmetrical thrust a little.

-At any sign of inadequate remaining control power (near full rudder or max. aileron), i.e. impending loss of control, decrease thrust (a bit) and recover to straight flight.
-After establishing the favorable bank angle, asymmetrical thrust can be increased again.
+At any sign of inadequate remaining control power (near full rudder or max. aileron), i.e. impending loss of control, decrease thrust (a little) and recover to straight flight.
+After establishing straight flight with the favorable bank angle, asymmetrical thrust can be increased again.

 How is VMCA measured in-flight

 The airplane is brought in the VMCA test configuration, i.e. lowest weight possible and aft center of gravity, which result in the highest, worst case VMCA at which straight flight can be maintained.
-In-flight, at a safe altitude of 5000 ft AGL, an airspeed is attained well above the anticipated VMCA (VSSE).
+In-flight, at a safe altitude of 5000 ft AGL, an airspeed is attained well above the anticipated VMCA (at least VSSE).
 Then the critical engine is shut down, or set at torque for zero thrust, and the opposite engine at maximum thrust.
 The airspeed is slowly decreased until the increasing rudder and/or aileron cannot maintain the heading and/or wings level anymore.
 The airspeed at which this occurs is VMCA with the wings level; also mind the large unavoidable sideslip, i.e. drag.
 Then, the bank angle is slowly increased into the operating engine, to a maximum of 5° or until the sideslip is zero, and the airspeed is further decreased until again the heading cannot be maintained with rudder and/or aileron.
 The airspeed at which this occurs is the VMCA of the airplane that will be published in the AFM, after extrapolation to sea level.
+VMCA when any other engine is inoperative is a little lower than VMCA with the critical engine inoperative.

 Regulations do not require the much higher actual VMCA during turns to be determined.